-When we are trying to compare the values of two string to be equal or not, better to use equals() method.
-If you are want to check for equality with case insensitivity, then you can use the equalsIgnoreCase() method.
+When we are trying to compare the values of two strings to be equal or not, better to use the equals() method.
+If you want to check for equality with case insensitivity, then you can use the equalsIgnoreCase() method.

-Below code snippet shows examples of string comparison using equals() and equalsIgnoreCase() method.
+In this source code example, we will see string comparison using equals() and equalsIgnoreCase() methods.

 package net.javaguides.corejava;